 I used to hate mornings.
 Granted, I used to be chronically depressed and anxious and addicted to stuff that made sleeping all day a preferred activity.

-But here we are present day, and I’m now a big fan of the AM.
-There have been a lot of changes that have led to my new-found love for it, however.
+But here we are present day.
+I am now a huge fan of the AM.
+And there have been a lot of changes that have led to my new-found love for it.

 Danielle Laporte’s Desire Map Planner.